Manila: Spanish colonial era

 Manila Cathedral by Fernando Brambila, a member of the Malaspina Expedition during their stop in Manila in 1792.

 After Mexico gained independence from Spain in 1821, the Spanish crown began to directly govern Manila.
 Under direct Spanish rule, banking, industry, and education flourished more than they had in the previous two centuries.
 The opening of the Suez Canal in 1869 facilitated direct trade and communications with Spain.
 The city's growing wealth and education attracted indigenous peoples, Negritos, Malays, Africans, Chinese, Indians, Arabs, Europeans, Latinos and Papuans from the surrounding provinces, and facilitated the rise of an ilustrado class who espoused liberal ideas, which became the ideological foundations of the Philippine Revolution, which sought independence from Spain.
-A revolt by Andres Novales was inspired by the Latin American wars of independence but the revolt itself was led by demoted Latin-American military officers stationed in the city from the newly independent nations of Mexico, Colombia, Venezuela, Peru, Chile, Argentina, and Costa Rica.
-Following the Cavite Mutiny and the Propaganda Movement, the Philippine revolution began; Manila was among the first eight provinces to rebel and their role was commemorated on the Philippine Flag, on which Manila was represented by one of the eight rays of the symbolic sun.
+A revolt by Andrés Novales was inspired by the Spanish American wars of independence but the revolt itself was led by demoted Latin-American military officers stationed in the city from the newly independent nations of Mexico, Colombia, Venezuela, Peru, Chile, Argentina, and Costa Rica.
+Following the 1872 Cavite mutiny and the Propaganda Movement, the Philippine Revolution began; Manila was among the first eight provinces to rebel and their role was commemorated on the Philippine Flag, on which Manila was represented by one of the eight rays of the symbolic sun.

-American era
+American dominion era

 After the 1898 Battle of Manila, Spain ceded the city to the United States.
 The First Philippine Republic based in nearby Bulacan fought against the Americans for control of the city.
 The Americans defeated the First Philippine Republic and captured its president Emilio Aguinaldo, who pledged allegiance to the U.S. on April 1, 1901.

 Upon drafting a new charter for Manila in June 1901, the U.S. officially recognized that the city of Manila consisted of Intramuros and the surrounding areas.
 The new charter proclaimed Manila was composed of eleven municipal districts: Binondo, Ermita, Intramuros, Malate, Paco, Pandacan, Sampaloc, San Miguel, Santa Ana, Santa Cruz, and Tondo.
 The Catholic Church recognized five parishes as parts of Manila; Gagalangin, Trozo, Balic-Balic, Santa Mesa, and Singalong; and Balut and San Andres were later added.